-Everything you need to know about the Home Loans Siyasizana solution.
+Everything you need to know about the Absa Siyasizana Programme for home loans.

 - When you have a home loan that is up to date, this includes recently registered loans that are due to make their first repayment.